ZachWatkins/wordpress-plugin-name/README.md

 # WordPress Plugin Boilerplate

 ## Features

-1. Plugin compatibility headers
+1. Custom post type using Advanced Custom Fields and a custom taxonomy
+2. Settings page which loads the "unique_text_field" setting in the custom post type templates
+3. Plugin activation requirement notification to check for Advanced Custom Fields
+4. Registers CSS and JS files (with jQuery) for all pages of the site and the single or archive page template for the custom post type.
-2. Well documented code using [WordPress Coding Standards](https://developer.wordpress.org/coding-standards/wordpress-coding-standards/) and links to official PHP and WordPress documentation websites that can help beginners learn the code more quickly.
+5. Well documented code using [WordPress Coding Standards](https://developer.wordpress.org/coding-standards/wordpress-coding-standards/) and links to official PHP and WordPress documentation websites that can help beginners learn the code more quickly.
-3. Visual Studio Code settings and Composer modules for PHP and WordPress Coding Standards and core documentation preconfigured for an improved in-editor learning experience.
+6. Visual Studio Code settings and Composer modules for PHP and WordPress Coding Standards and core documentation preconfigured for an improved in-editor learning experience.
-4. Essential WordPress features that beginners are likely to want to learn:
-   a.
-A plugin activation class that ensures Advanced Custom Fields lite or pro is activated before allowing this plugin to activate.
-   b.
-A page template registration class that throws exceptions if misconfigured during development.
-   c.
-A page template file that loads and extends a site's `page.php` template and adds content with action hooks for maximum theme compatibility.
-   d.
-A demo template with Advanced Custom Fields, CSS, jQuery, and a JS file.

 ## Installation